Fashion Communication - MA

 In order to complete this course you must successfully complete all the following CORE modules (totalling 180 credits):

-This module immerses you in real-world communication practice within the fashion and beauty sectors.
-You will respond to a live industry brief.
-The module provides an opportunity for you to engage in a responsive, imaginative, and professional manner focused on your specialism, contributing to the development of employability skills.
+In this module, you will be immersed in real-world communication practice within the fashion and beauty sectors by responding to a live industry brief.
+The module offers an opportunity to work in a responsive, imaginative and professional manner within your specialism, while developing the advanced creative, strategic and employability skills required for contemporary industry practice.

 Professional Placement